-Allows students to choose and pursue individual workplace experience opportunities.
-This opportunity may be in a supervised internship setting, at on-site events, and/or at Clover Park Technical College's student-run massage clinic.
+Allows the student to choose and pursue individual workplace experience opportunities.
+This opportunity may be in a supervised internship setting, on-site events, and/or practice in Clover Park Technical College's student-run massage clinic.

-Prerequisite(s): Successful completion of Swedish Massage Practitioner program, completion of a similar program from another accredited institution, or current Washington State massage practitioner license.
+Prerequisite: Successful completion of Swedish Massage Practitioner program, completion of a similar program from another accredited institution, or currently a Washington State licensed massage practitioner.